William Nightingale: Biography

 By his early twenties, William Nightingale had an income of £8,000 which made him very wealthy.
 He liked to hunt, read, and follow social issues of his day.
 As well as Lea Hurst, he also owned Embley Park, an estate in Hampshire.

 In 1818, when he was 23 and she was 29, he married Frances "Fanny" Smith (1789–1880), from Parndon in Essex, daughter of the Whig M.P.
 William Smith, a noted abolitionist.
 They had two daughters, both born while the family was on the Grand Tour of what would later become Italy.
 The elder, Parthenope Nightingale, was born in Naples and named after the city's Greek title.
 The younger was Florence Nightingale, best known for her nursing career but also notable in the development of modern hospital design and the gathering of health statistics.

-Nightingale was the architect of Lea Hurst, a house which survives today and which was highly innovative for its time.
+Nightingale was the architect of Lea Hurst in Derbyshire, a 1825 house which was innovative for its time.
 Lea Hurst was designed to offer the Nightingale family considerable privacy.
 In contrast to the manors of other wealthy gentlemen, Lea Hurst was designed to blend in with its environment.
-It was made of the same local gray stone as other, less affluent houses were made of.
+It was made of the same local grey gritstone as other, less affluent houses were made of.
+'Leahurst' survives and is a Grade II listed building.

 When his daughters were of school age, Nightingale devoted himself to their education.
 As a consequence, Parthenope and Florence were educated well beyond what was typical of young ladies of their age.

+William Nightingale died in 1874, leaving the bulk of his estate, including Lea Hurst and Embley Park, to his nephew, William Shore Smith (1831–1894; son of his sister Mary), who subsequently adopted the surname Nightingale.